satv0878/disaster_response_pipeline/README.md

 Therefore the messages have been tokeized, lemmatized, removed stopwords using nltk.
 In order to create a model the tokenized messages the messages are vectorized.
 Occurence of each word in a tokenized message is counted.
 In a next step a TFidf Trasformer is used to normalize the occurance of the words.
 Therefore, the occurences of the word in a message is devided by the occurences of the word in all messages.

+The Project follows the ETL Process.
+In the first step the data is being extracted from csv files, cleaned and stored in a sqlite database.
+In the next process stept the model is created.
+Based on the sqlite database the data is split in to the test and the train datasets.

+Here the variables, which should be predicted are the desaster categories.
+The messages shall be categorized and serve as predictor variables.
+Whatsoever the raw messages cannot be used for predition there for they have to be preprocessed using a NLP pipeline:

+1. Whitesspaces, dots are being removed as well as all characters are trasformed to lowercases characters.
+2. The sentences are tokenized.
+3. Stopwords are being removed.
+4. Words are transformed to its stem version using lemmatization.

+The tokenized messages are then used to build a model.
+Thereofore the messages are vectorized and normalized based on the occurance of the words in all messages using TFIDF.

 ## 3. File Descriptions

 ## 4. How to Interact with your project